Kahler-Einstein metrics with edge singularities: Maximum principle and the uniform estimate

 \end{lem} \begin{proof} Uniqueness when $s < 0$ is proved in \cite{J2}; that argument carries over directly to this \MA equation and either of the types of function spaces we are using here, because of Lemma~\ref{BarrierFnLemma}.
-Finally, when $s=0$ the result of \Blocki~\cite{Bl2003} gives uniqueness in $L^\infty(M)$ up to a constant, but then that constant is uniquely determined since $\sup\vp(0,t)=\lim_{s\ra0^-}\sup\vp(s,t)$.
+Finally, when $s=0$ the result of \Blocki~\cite{Bl2003} gives uniqueness in $L^\infty(M)$ up to a constant, and that constant can be chosen by requiring that $\sup\vp(0,t)=\lim_{s\ra0^-}\sup\vp(s,t)$.

 The same argument also shows that $||\vp(s,t)||_{\calC^0(M)} \le -2s^{-1}||f_\o||_{\calC^0(M)}$, for each $s <0$.
 One can then obtain a uniform estimate for all $s\le0$ as follows.
 First, by the above, we may assume that $s>S$, for some $S<0$.
 With respect to the fixed smooth \K form $\o_0$, \eqref{TwoParamCMEq} can be rewritten as